DjangoGirls/tutorial/python_introduction/README.md

     >>> print(lottery)
     [59, 42, 30, 19, 12, 3]

-It worked!
+Easy, right?
 If you want to add something to the list, you can do this by typing this command:

     >>> lottery.append(199)
     >>> print(lottery)
     [59, 42, 30, 19, 12, 3, 199]

-If you want to only read the first number, you can do this by using index.
-The first objects of list is an object number 0, next one is 1, and so on.
+If you want to read only the first number, you can do this by using index.
+The first object of the list is an object number 0, next one is 1, and so on.
 Try this:

     >>> print(lottery[0])
     59